 Bell & Sikorsky’s convertoplanes

-Convertoplanes are a category of aircraf which uses rotor power for vertical take-off and landing (VTOL) and convert to fixed-wing lift in normal.
+Convertoplanes are a category of aircraft which uses rotor power for vertical take-off and landing (VTOL) and convert to fixed-wing lift in normal.
 Their inflight fixed-wing configuration means they can fly faster than helicopters, but the technology took a tortuous path to the mainstream.
 Bell had been researching and building experimental convertoplanes since the 1950s and this technology had reached a new level of maturity with the Bell XV-15 of 1977.
 Bell could make an LHX convertoplane that would be far faster than a helicopter, an idea that Sikorsky would also explore.

 Bell’s initial idea was revolutionary — a small fighter-like machine with a butterfly v-tail named the BAT (Bell Advanced Tilt Rotor).
 It was to weigh slightly more than 3.5 tons, with a maximum speed of 350 mph and armament options included four Stingers, four Hellfire anti-tank missiles or two 70-mm Hydra rocket launchers.